This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 GENERAL ENVIRONMENT AT UCSF

 The University of California, San Francisco (UCSF), one of the ten campuses of the University of California, is devoted solely to graduate education and research in the health sciences.
 In both size and number of students, UCSF is the smallest of the UC campuses.
 Nevertheless, its relative size belies its distinction as one of the leading biomedical research and health science education centers in the world.
 In addition, UCSF is a major health care delivery center in northern California with a high volume of regional, national, and international patient referrals.
 In keeping with our overarching mission of advancing health worldwide, UCSF is devoted at every level to serving the public.
 Over the last century, the original nucleus of affiliated academic schools and divisions (now the Schools of Medicine, Pharmacy, and Dentistry) has grown to include a School of Nursing and a Graduate Division.
 UCSF is one of the leading biomedical research and graduate education centers in the world, and it ranks in the top group of institutions of higher learning in total federal funding for research and training.
-UCSF has an annual budget of over $8.7 billion to support its various research, teaching, and patient care activities.
-We are committed to serving as an anchor institution, leveraging this budget as well as substantial human and intellectual resources to improve the long-term health and social welfare of San Francisco..
+UCSF has an annual budget of over $9.45 billion to support its various research, teaching, and patient care activities.
+We are committed to serving as an anchor institution, leveraging this budget as well as substantial human and intellectual resources to improve the long-term health and social welfare of San Francisco.
+It also significantly contributes to the local economy, employing 22,179 staff and 5,063 faculty, generating 43,000 jobs, directly supporting over 100 community engagement programs, and generating nearly $9 billion in revenue.

 Commitment to Research Excellence